 In August 2012, we announced that we were implementing a restructuring initiative to streamline operations and reduce our operating costs.
-In connection with this restructuring plan, we recorded \$1.7 million in the three months ended June 28, 2013, comprised of \$1.4 million for severance and related costs and \$0.3 million related to facilities, and \$1.9 million in the three months ended March 29, 2013, primarily for severance and related costs.
+In connection with this restructuring plan, we recorded \$1.2 million of expense in the three months ended September 27, 2013 for severance and related costs and \$4.8 million of expense in the nine months ended September 27, 2013, comprised of \$4.5 million for severance and related costs and \$0.3 million related to facilities.

 On July 29, 2013, we announced that Maurice L. Castonguay, our Senior Vice President and Chief Financial Officer ("Mr. Castonguay"), plans to leave the Company.
 To facilitate an orderly transition of his duties and responsibilities, Mr. Castonguay and the Company entered into a letter agreement on July 26, 2013 under which Mr. Castonguay agreed to remain with the Company through March 31, 2014.
+Under the July 26, 2013 letter agreement, Mr. Castonguay agreed to continue to perform the duties and responsibilities of his current roles as Senior Vice President, Chief Financial Officer, Treasurer and Principal Accounting Officer of the Company until the earlier of (i) the time that his successor is hired, at which time Mr. Castonguay agreed to relinquish his current positions and provide transition services at the Company's request in the role of Senior Consultant - Finance through March 31, 2014 and (ii) March 31, 2014.
+On October 29, 2013, Maurice L. Castonguay resigned as Senior Vice President and Chief Financial Officer, effective November 1, 2013.

-On July 23, 2013, Matthew Dillon indicated to us his intention to step down as Senior Vice President, Global Services and Systems Management, effective August 15, 2013.
+On July 29, 2013, we announced that Matthew Dillon would step down as Senior Vice President, Global Services and Systems Management, effective August 15, 2013.